4 Options to Work, Travel and Explore Western Canada

 To be an aupair means to live in a family’s home in exchange for babysitting their children and assistance with household chores in the house.
 It's a rewarding experience that will make you live in the heart of the culture of a region.
 If you do like children, this is the perfect option for you!
 Housing and meals are provided by the family in exchange for your services, as well as a monthly rate for spending money and other expenses.

 If you choose to have a paid job, you'll need a roof ... unless you’re ok with living in a cardboard box!
 Sometimes, employers provide staff accommodation for a fee, so it's up to you to discuss that with them.
 Otherwise, you can search for an apartment in the area of your choice.
 This method can be more expensive and a little more work, but anything is possible!
 We suggest finding other backpackers who are staying to work, and renting together – built in roommates and friends, all in one!

 While you’re looking, staying in an HI Hostel is your best bet for making connections with other travelers for jobs and possibly sharing accommodation!
 Many of HI hostels, including HI Banff, have Job Seeker Packages that give you a place to stay and access to everything you need to find the perfect position – Resume printing and faxing, bus passes, etc.

 You've got one more option: travel free as a bird!
 You can browse the HI network of hostels while discovering the country at your leisure.
 A good dose of adventure awaits you.
 And when you get back... a good amount of stories to tell!

 Now that you’re well informed about how to work, travel, and live in Western Canada, all you need to do is take the leap and come here.
 And if, when you leave, your heart still pines for Canada – make sure to come back!

-How about staying in one of our hostels ?
-For more information, visit our hostel page.
+Why not stay in one of our hostels while you're in Canada?
+For more information, visit our hostels page.